Radiologic Technology Program

 Memorial Hospital of Martinsville & Henry County, Martinsville, Virginia

 Morehead Memorial Hospital, Eden, North Carolina

-Our graduates will be awarded a Certificate in Radiologic Technology and will be eligible to sit for the American Registry of Radiologic Technologists (ARRT) Certification Examination.
+Our graduates will be eligible to sit for the American Registry of Radiologic Technologists (ARRT) Certification Examination.

 Our Radiologic Technology Program will prepare you for a career in a growing field as a radiologic technologist.